kamzzy/react-redux-group-project/README.md

 # Space trveller web App

-> In this task, we developed a space traveller service with the real live data from the SpaceX API.
-The task is to build a web application for a company that provides commercial and scientific space travel services.
-The application will allow users to book rockets and join selected space missions as well as unsubcribe to the missions.
+> This space traveler service App was built for a company that provides commercial and scientific space travel services.
+The application will allow users to book rockets and join selected space missions as well as unsubscribe from the missions..